open-mmlab/mmdetection3d/docs/getting_started.md

 python demo/pcd_demo.py demo/kitti_000008.bin configs/second/hv_second_secfpn_6x8_80e_kitti-3d-car.py checkpoints/hv_second_secfpn_6x8_80e_kitti-3d-car_20200620_230238-393f000c.pth
 ```
 If you want to input a `ply` file, you can use the following function and convert it to `bin` format.
 Then you can use the converted `bin` file to generate demo.
 Note that you need to install pandas and plyfile before using this script.
+This function can also be used for data preprocessing for training ```ply data```.
 ```python
 import numpy as np
 import pandas as pd